cnanders/matlab-micronix-mmc-103/README.md

 ## Notes From 2018.01.18 Call With Matt From Micronix When Motor Was Stuck

+- In general, Matt from Micronix believes that our stage has a large amount of friction.
+Using factory settings causes the stage to get stuck.
+We had to fine-tune several factory settings to get it to move out of its stuck position and restore functionality.
+The summary is that it has to move much slower that it is capable of moving.
 - We ended up decreacing velocity `VEL` from 1.5 to 1 `write('1VEL1')` and resolution `REZ` from 6000 to 4000 `write('1REZ4000')`
 - In addition, during `moveToNegativeLimit()` and  `moveToPositiveLimit()`, different, admin-locked velocities are used.
 These are accessible by
   - first unlocking with `write('0LCK23982')` (see description above),